mike-344/landing-page/README.md

 # landing-page

-A landing page using flexbox for the layout.
+A landing page using HTML and CSS Flexbox for the layout.

 Live: https://mike-344.github.io/landing-page/